 Active pages are pages that generate at least one SEO visit over a given period.
-As they generate audience from search engines, it is crucial to identify these types of pages on your website.
+Because they earn visits from search engine results pages, they are key pages to pay attention to in your strategy.

-With OnCrawl, you can see the distribution of your active and inactive pages within your page groups.
+With Oncrawl, you can see the distribution of your active and inactive pages within your page groups.
 This helps you spot trends among pages that draw visitors, or prioritize the actions that impact similar pages.

 Best practices for active pages

-- Be sure to eradicate all duplicate content on your website as they are wrongly receiving SEO traffic.
+Be sure to eradicate all duplicate content on your website.